rqlite/rqlite/README.md

 Pass `-mem` to `rqlited` at start-up to enable an in-memory database.

-## Administration API
+## Status API
-*Being refactored for v2.0, and is currently non-functional.*

-An Administration API exists, which dumps some basic diagnostic and statistical information, as well as basic information about the underlying Raft node.
+An Status API exists, which dumps some basic diagnostic and statistical information, as well as basic information about the underlying Raft node.
 Assuming rqlite is started with default settings, the endpoints are available like so:

-    curl localhost:4001/raft?pretty
-    curl localhost:4001/diagnostics?pretty
-    curl localhost:4001/statistics?pretty
+    curl localhost:4001/status?pretty

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.